SuperMarioSF/IMU901ComServer/README.md

 ## License

-Currently WIP, no License were specified.
+Currently, WIP, no License were specified.
 Treat as "Propriety".
 Will change to other open source license later.

 ## Misc.